 Google also likes to sprinkle Android Developer Previews throughout the year.
 In 2020, Android 11’s first Developer Preview came out in mid-February and received updates on an almost monthly basis.
-We hope that Google will do the same for Android 12, meaning we could get the first preview in the coming weeks.

 On February 18, Google released the first Android 12 Developer Preview.
 With it comes a lot of new developer-focused features, including the Platform Stability milestone.
 Google wants to have Android 12 stable by August 2021.

 The first Developer Preview has landed, but it seems pretty focused on developer-centric features.
 We'll highlight some of the more important ones, but we've also included some things that leaked before Google released the first preview and a couple that have leaked since.